What is RCS messaging, and how can it improve the customer experience?

 How to use RCS messaging to engage with your customers

-RCS messaging takes text messaging to the next level for businesses engaging with customers on this channel.
+RCS messaging takes messaging software to the next level for businesses engaging with customers on this channel.
 The plethora of features simplifies and enriches interactions by making the experience more visual and straightforward for customers.

 Provide suggested replies and actions

 Suggested replies and actions make it easy and efficient for customers to take the next step with your business.
 Plus, they save customers from having to type out a response or search for more details on their own.

 Companies prompting customers to set up an appointment, for example, could provide a “schedule now” button.
 Then, users simply schedule their appointment directly through the text message conversation.
 If you want recipients to confirm the appointment time and date, you could also have a “yes” or “reschedule” autoresponse to make it easy for them.